 Composition and Formulation

-- Base Oils: Representing the majority of the formulation – typically between 60% and 98% – base oils form the foundation of lubricants.
-These are categorized under the American Petroleum Institute’s base stock classification system (Groups I to V), each with distinct chemical and physical properties such as viscosity, sulfur content and saturation levels.
+• Base Oils: Constituting the majority of the formulation – typically between 60% and 98% – base oils are a lubricant’s foundation.
+These are categorized under the American Petroleum Institute’s classification system, each with distinct chemical and physical properties such as viscosity, sulfur content and saturation levels.

-- Additives: The remainder of the formulation includes performance-enhancing chemicals.
-Common additives include:
+• Additives: The remainder of the formulation includes performance-enhancing chemicals, called additives.
+Common examples include:

 Application Areas